Laila Lalami: Career

 Lalami began writing fiction and nonfiction in English in 1996.
 Her literary criticism, cultural commentary, and opinion pieces have appeared in The Boston Globe, Boston Review, The Los Angeles Times, The Nation, The New York Times, The Washington Post, The Daily Beast, and elsewhere.
 In 2016, she was named both a columnist for The Nation magazine and a critic-at-large for The Los Angeles Times Book Review.

 Her first book, described as a novel or collection of short stories, Hope and Other Dangerous Pursuits, was published in 2005.
-It follows four Moroccan immigrants who try to cross the Straits of Gibraltar on a lifeboat, which capsizes offshore.
+It follows four Moroccan migrants who attempt to enter Spain by boat.
 The book has an unusual narrative structure: the opening story takes place while the main characters are making the crossing; the next four stories flash back to the characters' lives before their fateful journey; and the final four stories flash forward, so that the reader learns the fates of the four.
 Hope and Other Dangerous Pursuits received wide critical acclaim.
-In the Washington Post, Carolyn See described it as "a bracing and beautiful little novel."
+In the Washington Post, Carolyn See described it as "a bracing and beautiful little novel".
 Pankaj Mishra, writing in the New York Review of Books, noted that "Lalami writes about her home country without the expatriate's self-indulgent and often condescending nostalgia."

 Lalami's second book, the novel Secret Son (2009), is a coming-of-age story set in the slums of Casablanca.
 A young college student named Youssef El Mekki discovers that his father—whom he'd been led to believe was a high school teacher, and dead for many years—is a businessman who lives across town.
 But Youssef's burgeoning relationship with his father, and his sudden change in fortune, are threatened by social and political unrest in the city.
 The novel explores themes of identity and class in a world increasingly divided by political ideology.
 Secret Son was longlisted for the Orange Prize.